react-querybuilder/react-querybuilder/website/docs/datetime.md

 }
 ```

 Most exports from the date/time library have a corresponding `get*` method that accepts a processor plugin and returns a method or component ready to use in the typical fashion within React Query Builder.
-For example:
+For example, to generate a rule processor for `formatQuery` that uses a custom date/time plugin `myDateTimeLibraryAPI`, pass it to the `getDatetimeRuleProcessorSQL` function like this:

 ```ts
 const mySQLRuleProcessor = getDatetimeRuleProcessorSQL(myDateTimeLibraryAPI);